Ethan Hunt: Mission: Impossible – Fallout (2018)

 In the sixth film, Ethan suffers a nightmare of being wed to Julia in an island, only for Lane to be revealed to be the priest and all 3 to perish in a nuclear explosion.
 Later, Ethan is tasked by the IMF with retrieving three plutonium cores in the possession of Eastern European extremists who aim to trade them to the remnants of the Syndicate, known now as the Apostles, who aim to give them to nuclear extremist "John Lark".
 However, during the mission, Stickell is taken hostage, and Hunt saves him, thus failing to retrieve the cores.
 As a result of their failure, Hunley's replacement, Erika Sloane (Angela Bassett) forces Ethan to work with the CIA's top agent, August Walker (Henry Cavill).
 Ethan assumes the identity of Lark and helps Max's daughter Alanna to gain one of the cores in exchange for breaking Lane out of prison – despite opposition from Ilsa Faust, now under orders to kill Lane or bring him back to Britain.
-After capturing Lane, Ethan and crew discover Walker framed Ethan, and have Benji disguise himself as Lane to reveal Walker as the real John Lark, who has grown disillusioned with society and aims to use the plutonium to create a new world order.
-When Hunley is killed by Walker, Ethan's team and Ilsa track Walker and Lane to a medical aid camp in Kashmir where Julia, Ethan's former wife, is currently working, Ethan realizing that Lane and Walker intend to detonate the bombs there for both the personal reason of hurting Ethan and the wider-scale reason that such a nuclear detonation would contaminate the water supply for almost a third of the world's population.
-While Luther, Julia, Benji and Ilsa disable the bombs and confront Lane, Ethan is forced to steal a helicopter to pursue Walker and acquire the bomb detonator, culminating in a desperate struggle on a steep cliff that ends with Walker thrown off the cliff along with the helicopter.
-With the crisis concluded, Ethan's reputation and the reputation of the IMF is redeemed in the eyes of the CIA, who muse that Ethan's focus on individual lives is important for his superiors as it allows them to focus on the bigger picture.
+After capturing Lane, Ethan and his crew discover Walker framed Ethan, and have Benji disguise himself as Lane to reveal Walker as the real John Lark, who has grown disillusioned with society and aims to use the plutonium to create a new world order.
+When Hunley is killed by Walker, Ethan's team and Ilsa track down Walker and Lane to a medical aid camp in Kashmir where Julia, Ethan's former wife, is currently working, Ethan realizing that Lane and Walker intend to detonate the bombs there for both personal reason of hurting Ethan and the wider-scale reason that such a nuclear detonation would contaminate the water supply for almost a third of the world's population.
+While Luther, Julia, Benji and Ilsa disable the bombs and confront Lane, Ethan is forced to steal a helicopter to pursue Walker and acquire the bomb detonator, culminating in a desperate and brutal struggle on a steep cliff that ends with Walker tumbles off the cliff along with the helicopter and dies.
+With the crisis concluded, Ethan's reputation and the IMF is redeemed in the eyes of the CIA, who muse that Ethan's focus on individual lives is important for his superiors as it allows them to focus on the bigger picture.